ikraamg/Tic-Tac-Toe-JS/README.md

 - Basic knowledge of Html, CSS and JavaScript
 - A Code Editor
 - Git
+- node.js

 ### Usage

 - Fork/Clone this project to your local machine
+- Run `npm install` to install node dependencies
+- Run `npm run build` to run webpack
-- Open `index.html` in your browser
+- Open `./dist/index.html` in your browser

+### Tests

+- Run `npx jest` to run all tests in your console

 ## Authors